 Instructor's Manual.
-The Instructor's Manual includes detailed chapter outlines and chapter summaries; learning objectives; a
+The Instructor's Manual includes detailed chapter outlines and chapter summaries; learning objectives; a chapter-by-chapter bulleted list of new content; key terms; essay questions; and critical thinking questions.

 PowerPoint Slides.
 The PowerPoint Slides include bulleted lecture points, figures, and maps.
 They can be used as is or modified to meet the instructor's individual needs.